gangaiamaran/gavani/README.md

 > ### This Application is in very active development.
-# Laravel project for monitoring SSL/Domain expiry
+# Laravel Application for monitoring SSL/Domain expiry

 * [ ] SSL Monitor
 * [ ] Domain Monitor